dhiwinsamrich/Web-Programming/README.md

   - **Responsive Design:** The application is optimized for both desktop and mobile devices.
 - **Use Cases:** Ideal for users who want a centralized platform to access the latest news from various sources, providing convenience and up-to-date information.

+### 9. RESTful API Flask

+- **Description:** This project is a RESTful API built using Flask, a lightweight Python web framework.
+The API is designed to handle HTTP requests, enabling users to perform operations such as GET, POST, PUT, and DELETE on various resources.
+It is a fundamental building block for any web application or microservice architecture.
+- **Technologies:** Python, Flask, SQLAlchemy, Marshmallow
+- **Key Features:**
+  - **CRUD Operations:** Create, read, update, and delete resources through RESTful endpoints.
+  - **JSON Serialization:** Uses Marshmallow for easy serialization and deserialization of objects.
+  - **Database Integration:** Leverages SQLAlchemy for robust and flexible database interactions.
+  - **Authentication:** Includes token-based authentication to secure API endpoints.
+- **Use Cases:** Ideal for developers who need a quick and efficient way to create APIs for web and mobile applications, microservices, or backend systems.

 ## 🛠️ **How to Clone This Repository**